javascriptu/decks/decks/backbone-collections.md

 ---
 ## Events

-### Collection events allow you to trigger actions based off actions that occur on a list
+### Collection events allow you to trigger code based off actions that occur on a list

 - ### `add`
 - ### `remove`